 Withdrawals are generally taxable but, unlike other retirement accounts, the 10% penalty tax does not apply to distributions prior to age 59½ (the penalty tax may apply to distributions of assets that were transferred to the 457 plan from other types of retirement accounts).
 For detailed tax information, view Special Tax Notice Regarding Plan Payments.

 Have a plan for taking withdrawals from your account - both to manage the tax bill and to provide for your future needs.
-For guidance, view Making a Smart Withdrawal Decision and our Retirement Education Center website, or contact your ICMA-RC representative.
+For guidance, view Turning Your 457 Plan Savings into Income and our Retirement Education Center website, or contact your ICMA-RC representative.

 To request a withdrawal from your ICMA-RC account:

 - Log in to your account to see if your employer allows online withdrawals.
 Select Withdraw Funds from the left-hand menu.

 - Or, complete and submit the forms in the 457 Plan Benefit Withdrawal Packet.
 To obtain a copy, contact Investor Services.